xieyuheng/inner/docs/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 ## First lecture

-History of the use of the word "proposition" and the word "judgement" in logic and philosophy.
-And how the lecturer will use them.

 - **[Xie]**
+  A study of the history of the use of the word "proposition" and the word "judgement" in logic and philosophy.

+  And demonstrating how the lecturer will use them.

   The study and development of the author's theory is heavily based on etymology, i.e. the study of the origin of words.
   How would the development be different